ethangutk/Outrageous-Blades/README.md

 <br><br>
 ### 🐶 Pets
 I wanted Bells to have more extensive uses than unlocking [chests](https://github.com/ethangutknecht/Outrageous-Blades/blob/main/README.md#-chests).
-With that in mind, I made the code for the pet itself, and I thought it would be a great addition to the game.
+With that in mind, I made the code for the pet itself and thought it would be a great addition to the game.
 Players can buy pets outright using Bells, and they will follow you around in-game.
 This addition was the first time that I introduced seasonal items.
 For example, I made a jack-o-lantern pet that the player could only buy in October.
 I think this feature gave a nice roundedness to the in-game shop.
 <br>

 <p align="center">